Issuers are using new tools to keep customers using certain cards. One of these strategies in particular has caught my eye: the tiered sign-up bonus.

 - IHG Rewards Club Premier Credit Card: Earn up to 120,000 bonus points (80,000 for spending $2,000 in the first three months, then another 40,000 if you hit $5,000 in purchases within the first six months.
 This offer has now expired).

-- Earlier this year, the United Explorer Card experimented with a tiered sign-up bonus (40,000 miles for spending $2,000 in the first three months, then another 25,000 if you hit $10,000 in purchases within the first six months).
+- Currently, the United Explorer Card is offering a tiered sign-up bonus (40,000 miles for spending $2,000 in the first three months, then another 25,000 if you hit $10,000 in purchases within the first six months).

-- Another recently concluded tiered sign-up bonus came from the Capital One Spark Miles for Business card (50,000 miles for spending $5,000 in the first three months, then another 150,000 miles if you hit $50,000 in purchases within the first six months).
-This one was a real whopper – keep in mind that this is a business card and the lofty spending threshold is much more attainable for a business than a household.
+- Another limited-time tiered sign-up bonus comes from the Capital One Spark Miles for Business card (50,000 miles for spending $5,000 in the first three months, then another 150,000 miles if you hit $50,000 in purchases within the first six months).
+This one is a real whopper – keep in mind that this is a business card and the lofty spending threshold is much more attainable for a business than a household.

 See related: 7 ways to attract targeted credit card offers